ast8995/Random-Number-Generator/README.md

 # Random-Number-Generator
-This Python notebook file contains a code to generate 100,000 Random Numbers using Linear Congruential Method.
+This Python script contains a code to generate 100,000 Random Numbers using Linear Congruential Method.
 Linear Congruential Method is a pseudo random number generating algorithm.
 This code also contains a cdf plot to visualize the random numbers generated.
 Chi-square test is used to test the generator.
 Null Hypothesis is that the numbers follow iid Uniform (0,1) distribution.
 A 95% confidence interval is used.